Faith-Based Organizations – Powering Faith in Action

 Jesus taught us, “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.'”(Matthew 22:37-39).

-If we love God with all our hearts, then we will care deeply about what He cares about.
-Throughout scripture, it is evident God cares for orphans.
+If we love God with all our hearts, we will care deeply about what He cares about.
+Throughout scripture, it is evident that God cares for the marginalized and those without support systems.

 “Religion that is pure and undefiled before God the Father is this: to visit orphans and widows in their affliction and to keep oneself unstained from the world” (James 1:27, HCSB).